svaibhav15656-create/ci-risk-predictor/README.md

 # Commit Risk Prediction using Machine Learning

-This project predicts risky commits using commit metadata.
+This project predicts whether a Pull Request (PR) will fail CI before running the pipeline.

 ## Features
 - Commit message length